 The activity on this field has not started from scratch.
 The previous EGI-InSPIRE project had in fact already faced the issue raised by many user communities to integrate in the EGI Grid Infrastructure their resource centres hosting accelerators cards, mainly GPGPUs.
-GPGPU (General-Purpose computation on Graphics Processing Units) is the use of a GPU (graphics processing unit) as a co-processor to accelerate CPUs for general purpose scientific and engineering computing.
-The GPU accelerates applications running on the CPU by offloading some of the compute-intensive and time consuming portions of the code.
+GPGPU (General-Purpose computation on Graphics Processing Units) is the use of a GPU (graphics processing unit) as a co-processor to accelerate CPUs for general scientific and engineering computing purpose.
+The GPU accelerates applications running on the CPU by offloading some of the compute-intensive and time-consuming portions of the code.
 The rest of the application still runs on the CPU.
 From a user’s perspective, the application runs faster because it is using the massively parallel processing power of the GPU to boost performance.
-Experiments with the use of GPGPUs for scientific computing were already ongoing within various NGIs, existing and potential EGI user communities.
+Experiments with the use of GPGPUs for scientific computing were already on-going within various NGIs, existing and potential EGI user communities.
 A GPGPU Virtual Team project was therefore set up in 2012 with the goal of collecting detailed requirements from existing and new EGI user communities and their support teams about using GPGPU services in the European Grid Infrastructure.
 Following this effort, a more structured EGI Technical GPGPU Working Group was set up in 2013 with the further goal of studying batch system integration best practices, and proposing and evaluating an appropriate GLUE schema suitable for describing generalised “Computational Accelerators”.
 The results of these studies were collected in a knowledge base and, for what concerns the information system aspect, embedded in the GLUE2.1 draft version.

 In May 2015 the Accelerated Federated Computing session at the EGI Conference was organised with the goal of reviewing the old and new use cases proposed by the EGI-Engage user communities or Competence Centres (MoBrain, LifeWatch, Virgo, LHCb and MolDynGrid were represented).
 The benefit of using especially NVIDIA GPGPU cards was highlighted for many popular applications, together with the interest in accessing this kind of resources through both HTC and Cloud platforms.